2020- 2021 Performance Season

 Guest male dancers

 Cole began his training at the Alabama School of Fine Arts in Birmingham, Alabama.
 After graduating with their highest honor, the “Prix D’excellance De Danse,” he has been a performing member of Alabama Ballet, The Arova Foundation, Birmingham Ballet Reparatory Company, Oakland Ballet Company, and Bay Pointe Ballet.
 Previous roles include Albrecht in Giselle, Tea Man in George Balanchine’s The Nutcracker, Principal in Alfonzo Figeroura’s Changes, Hues and The Awakening, Furbo In Graham Lustig’s Pulcinella, Russian in Bruce Steivel’s The Nutcracker, Michael in Bruce Steivel’s Peter Pan, and Puck in Bruce Steivel’s A Midsummer Night’s Dream.
 As a choreographer he has created numerous works including The Allegory of the Cave, Our Best Decision, El Dorado, Les Biches, and The Cask of Amontillado.
 He is also an adjunct professor for choreographic composition at Anderson University, as well as Ballet Master and Technical Director for Ballet Theatre of Indiana.

 Gabriel began his training with Jordan College Academy of Dance, Performer’s Edge School for the Performing Arts, and Ballet Theatre of Carmel Academy where he was a student of the BTC Pre-Professional Day Intensive Program and a member of the BTC – the Pre-Professional Ballet Company of the Academy.
 During his years with BTC, Gabriel has been in the full-length productions of Swan Lake, The Nutcracker, The Sleeping Beauty, Firebird and Cinderella, Les Sylphides as well as several repertory pieces.
 Gabriel is a scholarship recipient for the Summer Intensives of Ballet Austin, Colorado Ballet, Ellison Ballet and Pacific Northwest Ballet.
 Gabriel has been a guest artist at the Capitol Ballet Theatre (as the Sugar Plum Fairy’s Cavalier), The Lafayette Ballet (in The Nutcracker as the Nutcracker Prince), and AYBT (as Prince Desire in Sleeping Beauty).
-Gabriel is currently a student with Indiana University Bloomington (Jacob’s School of Music and Dance) where he is the recipient of the Premier Young Talent Scholarship.
+Gabriel is the recipient of the Jacob School of Music and Dance Premier Young Talent Scholarship.